akikuno/DAJIN2/docs/BED_COORDINATE_USAGE.md

-# BED File Coordinate Support - Issue #26
+# BED File Coordinate Support

 This document describes the new `--genome-coordinate` option added to DAJIN2.